andresfgc/P4-REMS/README.md

   * I plan to create a filter-function where the user can see only the projects that are currently relevant at a given time.

 * Deadline:
-  * In plan to add the deadline by which the project is to be sold.
+  * I plan to add the deadline by which the project is to be sold.

+* Message for visual feedback:
+  * I plan to add a message function to give feedback to the user when somethin inside the project is not filled correctly.

 #### For Properties page
 * Filter-function:
   * I plan to add a filter-function where the user can select only relevant project's properties and another filter-function for the properties's status.

+* Message for visual feedback:
+  * I plan to add a message function to give feedback to the user when somethin inside the property is not filled correctly.

 #### For Tickets page
 * Remove already selected properties: